English Literature (OCR)

 Component 1: Drama and poetry pre-1900, 2 hours and 30 minutes exam, 40% of A level

-• One Shakespeare play, such as Twelfth Night or Hamlet: close analysis of extracts, and evaluation of interpretations through study of a range of historical and modern performances.
+• One Shakespeare play, such as Othello: close analysis of extracts, and evaluation of interpretations through study of a range of historical and modern performances, critical lenses, and academic commentaries.

-• Comparison of a drama and a poetry text, such as Ibsen’s A Doll’s House (1879) and Chaucer’s The
+• Comparison of one drama and one poetry text, such as Ibsen’s A Doll’s House (1879) and Chaucer’s The Merchant’s Tale, evaluating them in the context of the time they were written and their enduring impact on twenty-first century audiences.

 Component 2: Comparative and contextual study, 2 hours and 30 minutes exam, 40% of A Level